avigewirtz/avigewirtz.github.io-/copy-of-gnu-compiler-collection-gcc/the-four-stage-build-process/README.md

 Behind the scenes, quite a lot of work is involved in producing the executable `foo`.
 It involves four sequential stages: preprocessing, compilation, assembly, and linking.
 An overview of this process is shown in Figure 4.2.
 Here's a bird's eye view of what happens at each stage:

-1.  **Preprocessing stage:** The preprocessor modifies the source code in `foo.c` by performing two key tasks:
+1.  **Preprocessing stage:** foo.c is sent to the preprocessor.
+The preprocessors a program that modifies the source code before compilation begins.
+It performs two key tasks:

     * **Removing comments.** Comments serve to help human readers understand the code, but they are of no use to the compiler.
 Hence, they can be discarded before compilation begins.
     * **Handling preprocessor directives.** These are lines in the code that begin with a `#` (hash).
 Unlike traditional C code, they are meant to be interpreted by the preprocessor, not the compiler.
 An example of a preprocessor directive is `#include` (e.g., `#include <stdio.h>`), which instructs the preprocessor to grab the contents of the specified file and paste it directly into the current file where the `#include` directive appears.